 A few months after leaving the ICU, Rob tried to return to work, eager to resume his old life.
 But as he sat down at his desk, the former hard-driving, multitasker found he couldn’t stay on track.
 Phone conversations left him overwhelmed, and he was baffled by a computer program he himself had developed.

 CLICK HERE TO CHECK OUT RAINER'S SPIN,

 A REVIEW OF THE HISTORY OF PICS

-Rob earned a BA from Brandeis University in Philosophy and a law degree from Suffolk University Law School.
-He and his wife, Noelle, now live in Hudson, New Hampshire.
+Rob earned a BA from Brandeis University in Philosophy, and a law degree from Suffolk University Law School.
+He and his wife, Noelle, a psychologist, live in Hudson, New Hampshire.

-PostICU is a division of North American Help Services Alliance, Inc. a 501(c)3 nonprofit in good standing and based in New Hampshire.
+PostICU as of July 2021 is a division of North American Help Services Alliance, Inc. a 501(c)3 nonprofit in good standing and based in New Hampshire.

 In 2015, Rob Rainer, then 54, spent 2 months, including 4 weeks on a ventilator in a coma, hospitalized with a rare and usually deadly strain of pneumonia.
 During much of this time, he lived in a horrifying delirium of hallucinations and nightmares, which forced the ICU staff to restrain him and ICU staff safe.